When will Canva list? Here’s why investors’ patience may pay off in the next 2 years

 So when will Canva list?

-Would it list on the ASX?
+Would Canva list on the ASX?

 Keep in mind that even if it listed, there’s no guarantee that Canva would list in Australia.
 If it did, there would be a big gain for the ASX.
 At its current valuation, it would just make it into the Top 15 ASX stocks.
 It would be easily the largest technology stock, dwarfing WiseTech (ASX:WTC) and Xero (ASX:XRO), which are only half the size of Canva.

 It may opt to list on Wall Street, a move that would make it more difficult for Aussie investors to access but easier for American investors, particularly large institutions.
-If Canva had a dual-class share structure, or chose to create one at IPO, it would be barred from listing on the ASX and have to go abroad just like Atlassian.
+If Canva had a dual-class share structure, or chose to create one at IPO, it would be barred from listing on the ASX and have to go abroad, just like Atlassian.

 But we probably could still have pride in it as a home grown success story.